karbomusic/TCPThing/README.md

 Note: When running as a server on a remote machine, you must ensure the port used is open in the firewall.
 This app does not pass any data or packets.
 It's essentially a glorified TCP Handshake creation tool with the ability to set keep-alive time.
 See comments at the top of program.cs for additional usage information.

+Binaries: You can download the binaries, instead of building, from the /bin/release folder.